Stolen Yogi Bear statue found in Mississippi - NewsBreak

 Stolen Yogi Bear statue found in Mississippi

-Pelahatchie police said the statue was found around 3:00 a.m.
-Wednesday, April 20 on Highway 43 near Goodman Road.
-The statue had some damage.Yogi Bear statue stolen from Rankin County park
+Nikki Ammons, the general manager of the park, said the statue was found early Wednesday morning.

-Police said the statue, which was located at the park entrance, was stolen on April 15, 2022 .
+Pelahatchie police said the statue, which was located at the park entrance, was stolen on April 15, 2022.
 Investigators said video footage showed a pickup truck entering the park just before 11:45 p.m.
 They said the truck made a u-turn at the entrance and stopped near the statue.

 The suspect was able to detach the statue from its base and remove it from the property.